-- "What" - your direction includes only the command or instruction (least effective) Ex.
+- "Request" - your direction includes only the command, request or instruction (least effective) Ex.
 "I need your forecasts on Thursday this week"

-- "What" before "Why" - you lead w/your command and follow w/your reason to act (more effective) Ex.
+- "Request" before "Reason" - you lead w/your command and follow w/your reason to act (more effective) Ex.
 "I need your forecast on Thursday this week because I’m leaving town"

-- "Why" before "What" - you lead w/your reason to act and follow w/your instruction (most effective) Ex.
+- "Reason" before "Request" - you lead w/your reason to act and follow w/your instruction (most effective) Ex.
 "I’m leaving town early on Friday, so I need your forecast on Thursday"

 WHY THIS WORKS